jasonmpittman/100-days-of-alife-code/r1-log.md

 ###D46R1
 Programmed a two group effect size calculator.
 The calculator works but has a arithmetic bug in the effect_size function.
 Small scope projects like this are a great break from larger efforts.

+###D47R1
+Fixed the arithmetic bug in the two group effect size calculator.
+Final build is in https://github.com/jasonmpittman/100-days-of-code